Tips and tricks to help you get the most out of paid search on China’s largest search platform

 There are several reasons why advertisers turn to Baidu when looking to advertise their products or services to Chinese consumers, the most important of which are outlined here.

-Most significant is the fact that Baidu has the highest market share across both desktop and mobile.
-According to Statcounter, Baidu boasts 59% of the Chinese desktop search market, with Haosou coming in in second place, with 26%.
-On mobile, Baidu’s dominance is even more obvious as it has a 78% market share.
+Baidu search has the highest market share across both desktop and mobile users.
+According to Statista, Baidu boasts 74% of the Chinese search market, with Sogou coming in second place with almost 14%.

-Having been set up in the year 2000, Baidu boasts a relatively mature structure compared to other search engines, together with better customer support and more open resources.
+Having launched in 2000, Baidu boasts a relatively mature structure in comparison to other search engines on the market.
+Paired with their extensive customer support services and more open resources, they provide a more efficient experience.

-On mobile and tablet, Baidu search results display a maximum of three paid adverts at the top of the page, followed by organic result, and more adverts.
+On mobile and tablet, Baidu search results display a maximum of three paid adverts at the top of the page, followed by the organic results, and more adverts.
 The exact layout of results on Baidu changes from time to time, so it’s important to keep up-to-date with the latest developments.

-Before diving into PPC advertising on Baidu, it’s worth taking a look at typical search behaviour in China.
+Before diving into PPC advertising on Baidu, it’s worth taking a look at typical search behavior in China.

 When a search is driven by purchase intent, the vast majority of Chinese consumers would turn to an e-commerce platform such as Tmall, Taobao, or JD.com rather than searching on Baidu.
 This is demonstrated in the example below, which shows daily search volume for the same term - ‘male knitwear shirt’ - on Baidu and Taobao (data from Baidu keyword planner and Taobao keyword planner, respectively).

 Before you actually start investing in advertising on Baidu, it’s vital to have a good idea of the volume of impressions you are likely to receive on the platform.
-Baidu’s own Keyword Planner is a great starting point for estimating the number of impressions you can expect for certain phrases, allowing you insight into daily impressions, estimated cost-per-click and the level of competition for your space.
+Sitting with Baidu ads manager, Baidu’s own keyword planner is a great starting point for estimating the number of impressions you can expect for certain keywords, allowing you insight into daily impressions, estimated cost-per-click, and the level of competition for your space.
+It can also serve as the major source for your Baidu SEO research.

-If your brand awareness levels are currently very low in China, or if the sector in which you operate is very niche, it may be better to start with upper-funnel advertising, such as paid social and display, rather than diving straight into paid search on Baidu.
+If your brand awareness levels are currently very low in China, or if the sector in which you operate is very niche, it may be better to start with upper-funnel advertising, such as paid social and display on WeChat or Weibo, rather than diving straight into paid search on Baidu.

 Baidu account set-up